majidshamoushaki/DFA/README.md

 # DFA
-Check if a DFA accepts a string
+Check if a DFA accepts a string(Theory of Machines and Languages homework)